Skip to content

 • Default instrument: Organ

-• Character: Balanced, with a lyrical prelude and intellectual fugue
+• Character: Balanced, with a flowing prelude and intellectual fugue

 Bach's Preludes and Fugues